 Cafes and Restaurants

-There are cafes and restaurants inside the premise for you to enjoy a nice cup of Vietnamese coffee, and nearby are a shooting range and a kids’ playground
+There are cafes and restaurants inside the premises where you can enjoy a nice cup of Vietnamese coffee, and nearby is a shooting range and a kids’ playground.

 The Mercedes Car and the Jeep

-Both used the main means of transportation to drive the President outside, and now a popular outdoor exhibition for tourists to snap a picture.
+Both used the main means of transportation to drive the President outside and now it is a popular outdoor exhibition where tourists can snap a picture.

 7. Armament Remnants